 - Lenin’s Head – this is the largest statue in the world depicting just the head of Lenin.
 It was unveiled in commemoration of the 100th anniversary of the birth of the leader of the World’s Proletariat.
 It is 7.7 metres tall and 4.5 metres wide, weighing 42 tonnes.
 It was made in two parts at the Mytischi Stone-Cutting Factory and delivered to Ulan-Ude by train.

-- Ethnographical Museum of the People of Baikal - this is one of the largest open air museums in Russia.
+- Ethnographical Museum of the People of Baikal - this is one of the largest open-air museums in Russia.
 The territory of the museum is divided into several permanently functioning complexes: archaeological, the Evenk people, the Buryat People, the Predbaikal and Zabaikal areas, the bygone age, Old-Believers and city life.
-Each complex consists of estate and other houses complete with everyday equipment and furniture.
+Each complex consists of an estate and other houses complete with everyday equipment and furniture.

 - Ulan-Ude Pedestrian Street - Ulitsa Lenina is the main pedestrian street in the city and you will find there many historical buildings and sculptures by modern artists.

 - Hodegetria Eparchial Cathedral – this architectural monument is an example of Siberian baroque.
 The cathedral is unique as it is built in a zone of high seismic activity.
 Construction work began in 1741 and lasted 44 years.